Section Image

 Commuting into Bellevue or Seattle

-With I-90 running along the southern edge of the neighborhood, drivers have a direct route into Seattle or Bellevue, which are each about 5 miles away.
+With I-90 running along the southern edge of the neighborhood, drivers have a direct route into Seattle or Bellevue, each of which is about 5 miles away.
 Without traffic, the trip to either city takes less than 10 minutes, Chapin says.
 Sound Transit buses also run to and from both cities.
 Although many residents contend with city traffic during their daily commutes, travel on the island itself is typically less challenging.
 “We’re sort of immune to traffic," Chapin says.
 "If your kid has practice at 6 p.m., you can leave at 5:50 and get there on time.
 In Seattle, you have to leave about 40 minutes early.”

 Floating bridges connect Mercer Island commuters to the nearby cities of Seattle and Bellevue.